gicLAB/SECDA-TFLite/src/secda_delegate_generator/readme.md

 ## TODO
-* Add template generation for specfic type of TFLite layer
+* Add template generation for specific type of TFLite layer